 As you learned in the Extension Anatomy topic, an extension exposes the

-deactivate methods and VS Code will manage its lifecycle.
+deactivate methods and Visual Studio Code will manage its lifecycle.
 This topic provides more details on the Extension Host that manages all running extensions.

 Extension host is a Node.js process in VS Code responsible for loading and running extensions.
 Although you don't need to worry about the Extension Host when you are writing extensions, it is still useful to know what the Extension Host does to your extension.

 Stability and Performance